 Aug.
 30, 2010

-June Jones watched four quarterbacks take simulated shotgun snaps while four receivers scattered across the SMU practice field.
+DALLAS (AP) - June Jones watched four quarterbacks take simulated shotgun snaps while four receivers scattered across the SMU practice field.
 Moments later, four footballs went flying.

 Route after route and throw after throw, the drills went on for more than two hours, Jones surveying all the while.
 He talked to one receiver or another after nearly every pass-and-catch quartet, fine-tuning the heart of an offense that is pumping life into a football program many had given up for dead.